by Mike Ratliff

 1 : a practical approach to problems and affairs <tried to strike a balance between principles and pragmatism> 2 : an American movement in philosophy founded by C. S. Peirce and William James and marked by the doctrines that the meaning of conceptions is to be sought in their practical bearings, that the function of thought is to guide action, and that truth is preeminently to be tested by the practical consequences of belief

-Postmodernism is a term that that is claimed by the Emergent Church movement.
-This philosophy in the first part of the 21st Century has come to dominate Western thinking.
+Postmodernism is a term that that was claimed by the Emergent Church movement.
+Even though the Emergent Church movement has been absorbed into other movements such as the Social Justice and WOKE movements, this philosophy in the first part of the 21st Century has come to dominate Western thinking.
 In each area of thought within it we find that, invariably, pragmatism is its root.
 Pragmatic philosophy says that everything is relative because ultimate, transcendent truth does not exist.
 This makes reasoning with a pragmatist extremely frustrating.
 Also, there are moral and absolute standards in our society that are continually under attack and, seemingly, are crumbling under our feet all around us.
 The culprit behind this is Pragmatic philosophy coupled with postmodernist thinking.

 The pragmatist refuses to admit that objective truth, even if proven to exist, can be known.
 The more we pursue it with them, the more they reject it.
 Why?
 In their way of thinking, since truth is unknowable, the pursuit of it is a waste of time.
 I debated an atheist a few years ago whose main “weapon” against the Gospel as truth was that I was saying that it was the ultimate truth so I had committed myself to carrying the burden of that truth.
 At first I could not grasp why he was making such an issue of that.
 Then I finally realized that his philosophy, his mindset, held that it is insane to proclaim truth as truth because it cannot be proved.